influxdata/docs-v2/content/enterprise_influxdb/v1.9/install-and-deploy/installation/meta_node_installation.md

 InfluxDB Enterprise clusters require an *odd number* of *at least three* meta nodes for high availability and redundancy.
 We typically recommend three meta nodes.
-If your servers have communication problems chronic reliability issues, you can try adding nodes.
+If your servers have chronic communication or reliability issues, you can try adding nodes.

 > **Note**: Deploying multiple meta nodes on the same server is strongly discouraged
 > since it creates a larger point of potential failure if that particular server is unresponsive.